PycraftDeveloper-temp-account/Pycraft/docs/pages/Guide/Getting_Started.rst

             def __init__(self):
                 pass

-* All modules should also be proceeded by the following code, the ‘else’ here is important, this connects to the 'if' statement we created above:
+* All modules should also be proceeded by the following code, the 'else' here is important, this connects to the 'if' statement we created above:

 .. code-block:: python